 Venezuelan opposition leader Maria Corina Machado wins Nobel Peace Prize

-Nobel Committee says win is ‘for her struggle to achieve a just and peaceful transition from dictatorship to democracy’,
+Nobel Committee says win is ‘for her struggle to achieve a just and peaceful transition from dictatorship to democracy’.

-María Corina Machado, a key opposition leader in Venezuela, has been awarded the Nobel Peace Prize for 2025 for her struggle to promote democratic rights in her country.
+Maria Corina Machado, a key opposition leader in Venezuela, has been awarded the Nobel Peace Prize for 2025 for her struggle to promote democratic rights in her country.

-Machado, a 58-year-old industrial engineer who lives in hiding in her country, was blocked by Venezuela’s courts from running for president against President Nicolas Maduro in the 2024 elections.
+Machado, a 58-year-old industrial engineer who lives in hiding in Venezuela, was blocked by its courts from running for president against President Nicolas Maduro in the 2024 elections.

 “She is receiving the Nobel Peace Prize for her tireless work promoting democratic rights for the people of Venezuela, and for her struggle to achieve a just and peaceful transition from dictatorship to democracy,” said the Norwegian Nobel Committee, awarding the prize on Friday at the Norwegian Nobel Institute in Oslo.

-Hailing Machado as one of the most extraordinary examples of civilian courage in Latin America, they added that Machado had been a “key unifying figure in a political opposition that was once deeply divided – an opposition that found common ground in the demand for free elections and representative government”.
+Hailing Machado as one of the most extraordinary examples of civilian courage in Latin America, it added that she had been a “key unifying figure in a political opposition that was once deeply divided – an opposition that found common ground in the demand for free elections and representative government”.

+Reacting to being announced the winner, Machado said her award was an “immense recognition of the struggle of all Venezuelans”.

+“We are on the threshold of victory and today more than ever we count on President Trump, the people of the United States, the peoples of Latin America, and the democratic nations of the world as our main allies to achieve freedom and democracy,” Machado said in a post on X.

+Earlier this year, Machado demanded the US take further action against Maduro, including enforcing sanctions and fighting criminal networks she says are connected to the government.

-Machado ran as the democratic opposition candidate in Venezuela’s 2024 presidential election but was disqualified by Maduro’s government and went on to support the opposition’s alternative candidate, Edmundo Gonzalez Urrutia.
+Machado ran as the democratic opposition candidate in Venezuela’s 2024 presidential election, but was disqualified by Maduro’s government and went on to support the opposition’s alternative candidate, Edmundo Gonzalez Urrutia.

 Incumbent Maduro won re-election that year with 51 percent of the vote – his third win since he first took over as president in 2013 after the death of his mentor, former President Hugo Chavez.